 I was able to locate a very large version of this painting online and took the time to examine the details.
-For example, just above and slightly to the right of the woman is a glass object which when looked at in great detail, I was able to see the delicate time and attention Rembrandt gave to it.
+For example, just above and slightly to the right of the woman is a glass object which, when looked at in great detail, I was able to see the delicate time and attention Rembrandt gave to it.
 But why?
 Going further, my eyes followed the wood trimmed brick walls up and to the left where I can see each little crack and sign of aging the artist included in the home.
 As a matter of fact, it appears as if more time was spent detailing the living area rather than the intended "stars" of this painting.
 But to me, this is what embodies Rembrandt's incredible sense of emotion he is able to imply in every single painting he ever created.

 If you look at the painting as a whole, you can see quite a large area of darkness which swallows up the leftmost portion of the piece.
-Reading the painting from left to write, I get the sense that despite all of what may bring us down, hurt us, or even destroy our lives, there is always a ray of light which leads to hope.
-I can't help but think these two lives are riddled with troubles yet right in front of them, bringing warmth to and illuminating their home is an out of focus window due to the volume of light pouring in.
-And as the light fades going to the right, in the back of the room is a supporter, a woman tending to a fire which to me symbolizes each person's responsibility and plight to learn from their past; that learning doesn't always have to be done in solitary and without support.
+Reading the painting from left to right, I get the sense that despite all of what may bring us down, hurt us, or even destroy our lives, there is always a ray of light which leads to hope.
+I can't help but think these two lives are riddled with troubles, yet right in front of them, bringing warmth to and illuminating their home is an out of focus window due to the volume of light pouring in.
+And as the light fades going to the right, in the back of the room is a supporter, a woman tending to a fire which to me symbolizes each person's responsibility and plight to learn from their past; that learning doesn't always have to be done in solitude and without support.